Biden roasts Trump, GOP, himself at correspondents’ dinner - NewsBreak

 The president took the opportunity to test out his comedic chops, making light of the criticism he has faced in his 15 months in office while taking aim at his predecessor, the Republican Party and the members of the press.

-“I’m really excited to be here tonight with the only group of Americans with a lower approval rating than I have,” Biden said to the Hilton ballroom filled with members of the media.‘I’ll accept gracefully’: Dolly Parton changes her mind on Rock Hall induction
+“I’m really excited to be here tonight with the only group of Americans with a lower approval rating than I have,” Biden said to the Hilton ballroom filled with members of the media.Could student loan relief happen soon?
+Local students react to the idea

 Biden also made light of the “Let’s Go Brandon” slogan, which has become the right’s stand-in for swearing at the president.